Metal Roofing San Antonio TX

 Because of the wide variety of products available in both categories, it’s difficult to make an exact comparison.
 But they will generally cost a bit more than shingles up front, but can save you money in the long run in lower maintenance, repairs, and energy bills.

-Do metal roofs add value to your San Antonio home?
+Do metal roofs add value to your San Antonio home or business?

 According to housing industry experts, a metal roof can improve your home’s resale value by 1 to 6 percent when compared with a home that has an asphalt-shingled roof.
 For Commercial Metal Roof installation, it can increase the value of your business if you own the property.